-It’s hard to believe, but the year is coming to a close very soon.
+It’s hard to believe, but the first half of the school year is coming to a close very soon.
 And while you’re probably whispering a silent ‘thank goodness’ to the end of school lunches and hurried weekday mornings for a few weeks, it’s also important to take the time to say thank you to the teachers who have spent the first half of the year working with and helping our children.

 Of all the gifts a teacher can receive, I think a simple thank you note may be among the most memorable.
 Even if you choose to purchase a gift as well, sitting down with your child to compose a letter of thanks will be well received and much appreciated.